 One particular woman who’s part of the body positive movement encourages fat and overweight women to post their bikini pictures on her Facebook page.

-She encourages women to celebrate their stretch marks and other common elements that go with a plus-size body; there is no mention of muscles or replacing jiggly legs with sculpted strong legs.
+She encourages women to celebrate their plus-size body; there is no mention of muscles or replacing jiggly legs with sculpted strong legs.

 Where are the muscular women in their bikinis, the ones built like Serena Williams and Ronda Rousy?
 I name these two athletes because nearly everyone knows what they look like.